 Such was the case recently with the giant Vodka brand, Stolichnaya.
 Produced and bottled in Russia for years, “Stoli” was billed as the quintessential Russian vodka.
-During the collapse of the Soviet Union, the ownership changed and production was move to the newly freed republic of Latvia.
+During the collapse of the Soviet Union, the ownership changed and production was moved to the newly freed republic of Latvia.
 With virtually no publicity about its new home, the producers continued to position the vodka as authentically Russian.

 This must have seemed commercially advantageous at the time.
 It certainly maintained the essential message of brand continuity.
 It also capitalized on the existing and well-established brand image of Stoli being the “official” and “genuine” Russian vodka.
 As the cold war was ending, American consumers became curious about all things Russian, and Stoli became very popular.
 As late as 2006, it was still promoting itself as “The mother of all vodkas from the motherland of vodka.”
 In 2010, it changed its label to simply read, “Premium Vodka.”
-But by then its Russian identity was firmly established in the minds of its consumers.
+But by then, its Russian identity was firmly established in the minds of its consumers.
 Very few, if any, American consumers thought it was anything but Russian.
 In fact, the name itself means capital in Russian.

 But Stoli is Latvian, not Russian.

 So, can you have it both ways?
 Russian when it’s popular to be Russian, and Latvian when it’s not?
-With the recent realization that Stoli was in fact Latvian, not Russian, some boycott advocates have recanted their calls to action as well-meaning but misplaced.
-Latvia has no love lost with Russia and its policies toward the LGBT, so boycotting Stoli was not going to hurt Russia.
+With the recent realization that Stoli was, in fact, Latvian, not Russian, some boycott advocates have recanted their calls to action as well-meaning but misplaced.
+Latvia has no love lost with Russia and its policies toward the LGBT.
+So boycotting Stoli was not going to hurt Russia.
 But was it too late?
 Had the damage to the brand image already been done?
 And how long will it take to reposition the brand identity with its American customers?
 Is it possible to un-ring that bell?